Environmental Studies

 Prereq: 8 credits in Environmental Studies or Geography including ENVST-100 or ENVST-150PH.

-Water is essential for life.
-Human health, both morbidity and mortality, is directly impacted by the accessibility of safe drinking water and the scarcity of water.
-Amidst a changing climate, population pressures on finite water supplies continue to increase.
-This course will focus on the human health implications and challenges of water access, scarcity, and quality in different parts of the world.
-We will cover threats to water quality including water-borne diseases, inorganic contaminants, and emerging contaminants of concern.
+Human health, both morbidity and mortality, is directly impacted by the accessibility and availability of safe drinking water.
+This course will focus on the human health implications, challenges, and successes of water access, scarcity, and quality in different parts of the world.
+We will cover threats to water quality including water-borne diseases, inorganic contaminants, and emerging contaminants of concern as well as strategies for reducing the impacts to human health.
 We will also discuss the disproportionate burden of water-related diseases on children, which impacts their long-term physical and cognitive development.

 Applies to requirement(s): Math Sciences